martinring/thesis/src/4-Timing.md

 but this may not always be possible.

-The other extreme case is [#enum-verify-3]; this is fairly straightforward to verify, but might be inconvenient to the user.
+The other extreme case is [#enum-verify-3]; this is fairly straightforward to verify but might be inconvenient to the user.
 (Thus, this is an example of making a system safe by restricting its availability.)
 Consider the situation in [#fig:simple-safe] with the same authorizations as in [#fig:simple-unsafe].
 On the left,